neu-se/CS4530-Summer-2025/README.md

 ### About this site

 This website is built using [Astro](https://astro.build/), a customizable framework for content-heavy static and dynamic sites (with an emphasis on static site generation).
-(As of 2025 when I'm creating this, Astro is a stable but currently-cool toolset.
+(As of 2025 when I'm creating this, Astro is a stable but currently-trendy toolset.
 If you're reading this in the future and Astro is an ancient and unmaintainable mess, I'm sorry, it was inevitable, but at least everything's mostly markdown under the hood. - Rob Simmons)

 ### Local development environment